fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 ## Adding an address to Pocketbook

-We may now want to add the address we just created (or another provided by other users) to `pocketbook`.
+We may now want to add the address we just created (or another provided by other users) to Pocketbook.
 Once an address is added, you can send tokens to it or query the balance.
 You can add existing addresses like this:

 ``` bash
 pocketbook -n <network> add <name-for-the-address> <address>